National Disability Insurance Scheme

 If the NDIA says you're eligible to participate in the NDIS, and to get care and support to help with your disability, then you have the right to:

-- get reasonable and necessary supports to meet your goals
+- get supports to meet your goals

 - have choice and control over the delivery of your supports